 Click the links above to skip down to a particular self-care section.
 Otherwise, let’s start with the good news: Practicing self-care is okay when practicing it in a way that honors God.
-We do have to carefully filter out the world’s way of practicing self-care because the world’s ideas about it are often selfish, self-focused and unbiblical.
+However, we must carefully filter out the world’s way of practicing self-care because the world’s ideas about it are often selfish, self-focused and unbiblical.

 Is it selfish or sinful to practice self-care?

 Self-care involves activities that help our physical, mental and spiritual health.
 This can include getting enough sleep, healthy eating, prayer, working out and having time alone to recharge.
-Taking time to read a book, relax or rest in silence are also included as self-care practices.
+Taking time to read a book, relax or praying when stressed are also included as self-care practices.

 That said, some proponents of self-care promote unhealthy aspects regarding things like stress, such as engaging in activities to forget about your problems.
 It’s okay to take such a breather once in a while, but we must not avoid confrontation when it is necessary, godly and loving toward those around us.

-So, is self-care selfish?
-That depends on why and how you practice it.
+Whether self-care is selfish or sinful depends on why and how you practice it.

 Self-care is selfish when: